Professor of Law

 J.D., University of Michigan

 Professor Daly has written extensively on comparative constitutional law and transitional justice issues throughout the world.
-Most recently, she and Professor James R. May published Global Environmental Constitutionalism (Cambridge 2014), which surveys the trend in constitutional protection for environmental rights around the world and examines the challenges to and opportunities for judicial enforcement of those rights.
-Her previous book Dignity Rights: Courts, Constitutions, and the Worth of the Human Person (U. Penn 2012), with a Foreword by former President of the Israeli Supreme Court, Aharon Barak, is the first book to explore the constitutional law of dignity around the world.
+She is the author of Dignity Rights: Courts, Constitutions, and the Worth of the Human Person (U. Penn 2013), with a Foreword by former President of the Israeli Supreme Court, Aharon Barak.
+This is the first book to explore the constitutional law of dignity around the world.
 In Dignity Rights, Professor Daly shows how dignity has come not only to define specific interests like the right to humane treatment or to earn a living wage, but also to protect the basic rights of a person to control his or her own life and to live in society with others.
 She argues that, through the right to dignity, courts are redefining what it means to be human in the modern world.
+She is the co-author, with James R. May, of the first casebook on Dignity Rights (W.S.
+Hein, forthcoming 2020).

 Constitutional Law, Comparative Constitutional Law, First Amendment, Administrative Law, and Human Rights.